Ericknht/DataEngineer/README.md

 # DataEngineer
-This repositoriy have all scripts from the course of Data Engineer with Python of Platzi
+This repositoriy have all scripts from the course of Data Engineer with Python of Platzi.